ABHISHEK-KUMAR-K-P/PIC/README.md

-This Repository contains Simple projects done and simulated using PIC16F877A Microcontroller
+This Repository contains Simple projects done and simulated with PIC16F877A Microcontroller